 California has three types of speeding laws: a "basic speeding law," "presumed speed limits," and "absolute speed limits."
-This article explains the differences between the three and the consequences of a speeding violation.
+Below, we explain how each type works.

 In other words, motorists must always drive at a safe speed.
 What a safe speed is will depend on the circumstances.
 For instance, on a certain road, 55 miles per hour might be safe on a bright, sunny day.
 But if it's dark and the road is wet, going 55 miles per hour could be dangerous and a violation of the basic speeding law.